-The Company has three types of accounts receivable: (a) Trade receivables, which consist of amounts billed and currently due from customers; (b) U.S. Government contracts, which consist of (1) amounts billed, and (2) costs and accrued profit - not billed; and (c) Commercial and other government contracts, which consist of (1) amounts billed, and (2) costs and accrued profit - not billed.
+The Company has three types of accounts receivable: (a) Trade receivables, which consist of amounts billed and currently due from customers; (b) U.S. Government contracts, which consist of (1) amounts billed, and (2) costs and accrued profit - not billed; and (c) Commercial and other government contracts, which consist of (1) amounts billed, and (2) costs and accrued profit - not billed; and (c) Commercial and other government contracts, which consist of (1) amounts billed, and (2) costs and accrued profit - not billed; and (c) Commercial and other government contracts, which consist of (1) amounts billed, and (2) costs and accrued profit - not billed.